chavezheras/slides/source_slides/Counting_the_invisible.md

 note:
 Soviet montage theorists, from Kuleshov to Pudovkin to Eisenstein, argued that that cinematic time is produced when filmmakers design an imagined relation between shots.
 And from this perspective, every shot presents the filmmaker with an opportunity to break and re-couple time and space in ways that create particular aesthetic effects.

-The experiments I present here suggest the interaction between local, regional and global differences, that together structure how we perceive, interpret and understand moving images.
+The experiments I present here suggest rich between local, regional and global temporal differences that together give a structural perceptual base to visual understanding and interpretation.
+Something closely related to:

 Walter Benjamin's _Optical Unconscious_
 Katherine Hayles' _Cognitive Nonconscious_